junxit/us-congress-bills-110/metadata.md

 - 2008-07-14 — Mr. Schiff moved to suspend the rules and agree to the resolution.
 - 2008-07-14 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6428)
 - 2008-07-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6428)
+- 2008-07-15 — Received in the Senate.
+- 2008-07-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S6877-6878)
+- 2008-07-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S6877-6878)